nreaLms/halflife-featureful/README.md

 * env_warpball - easy way to create a teleportation effect for monster spawns.
 Also can be set as a template for monstermaker.
 * trigger_killmonster - kill monster (possibly gibbing), playing random death animation.

+### Wall chargers features

+* Wall health and armor chargers now play "no" sound when player use them having full health or armor.
+* Chargers sounds can be configured in level editor.
+* Chargers can be turned off and on by triggers.

 ### Other features

 * Nightvision can be enabled instead of flashlight.
 Both Opposing Force and Counter Strike nightvision versions are implemented.
 * Added Explosive Only and Op4Mortar only flags for func_breakable.
 Breakables with these flags can be destroyed only with explosive weapons and op4mortar shells respectively.
 * monstermaker can have env_warpball template to automatically play teleportation effects on monster spawn.
 * monstermaker can set custom health, body, skin, blood color, relationship class, gibs and model for spawned monsters.
-* Wall health and armor chargers now play "no" sound when player use them having full health or armor.
 * func_plat, func_train and func_door sound attenuation can be configured in level editor.
 * Monsters and models scale can be changed (like in Spirit of Half-Life)
 * Added use_through_walls cvar to prevent using things through walls (experimental).